pangenome/pggb/README.md

 - Each colored rectangle represents a node of a path.
 The node’s x-coordinates are on the x-axis and the y-coordinates are on the y-axis, respectively.
 - A bubble indicates that here some paths have a diverging sequence or it can represent a repeat region.

-### suggestions for larger pangenomes

-Although it makes for a nice example, the settings for this small, highly-diverse gene in the human HLA are typically too sensitive for application to whole genomes.

-In practice, we usually need to set `-s` much higher, up to 50000 or 100000 depending on context, to ensure that the resulting graphs maintain a structure reflective of the underlying homology of large regions of the genome, and not spurious matches caused by small repeats.

-To ensure that we only get high-quality alignments, we might need to set `-p` higher, near the expected pairwise diversity of the sequences we're using (including structural variants in the diversity metric).
-In general, increasing `-s`, and `-p` decreases runtime and memory usage.

-For instance, a good setting for 10-20 genomes from the same species, with diversity from 1-5% would be `-s 100000 -p 90 -n 10`.
-However, if we wanted to include genomes from another species with higher divergence (say 20%), we might use `-s 100000 -p 70 -n 10`.
-The exact configuration depends on the application, and testing must be used to determine what is appropriate for a given study.

-When `abpoa` digests very complex and deep blocks, it might consume a huge amount of memory.
-This can be addressed with `-T` to specifically control the number of threads during the POA step.
-This leads to a lower memory consumption.

 ## installation